JonWinkelman/astR_trees_geary2025/README.md

    `conda activate Geary_astR_trees`
 2. Open jupyter-lab notebook in terminal.
 Will run on your default browser.
    `jupyter-lab`
-3. In the jupyter notebook tab on your browser, open the notebook entitled: "orthofinder"
+3. In the jupyter notebook tab on your browser, open the notebook entitled: "orthofinder_raxML.ipynb"

 4. Main outputs:
    *Newick Tree:*